-- If someone asks you to stop communicating with him or her, you should.
+- If someone asks you to stop communicating with them, you should.
 If you fail to do so, the person can file a complaint and you can be disciplined.

-- If you ever feel that you are being harassed, university staff members will assist you in filing a complaint.
+- If you believe that communication you receive violates the University’s Institutional Rules, and you wish to make a complaint, you may request a University staff member assist you in filing a complaint.
 Please report the problem to Student Judicial Services at 471-2841, or contact the Information Security Office at firstname.lastname@example.org.
 If you are concerned for your safety or feel that you are in danger, call the UT police department at 471-4441, or call the Austin police if you are off-campus.

 5.7 Use resources appropriately.
 Do not interfere with the activities of others or use a disproportionate share of information resources.
 Examples of inappropriate use of resources are shown below.
 These actions frequently result in complaints and subsequent disciplinary action.